joomla/Manual/docs/get-started/ide/phpstorm/debugging.md

 ![Breakpoint set](./assets/add_breakpoint.png)

-Now we can either Click on `Run` from the PHPStorm Main Menu and then on `Start listening for PHP Debug Connections` or simply click the `Bug Icon` in the Main Window of the Project to let PHPStorm listen.
+Now we can either Click on `Run` from the PhpStorm Main Menu and then on `Start listening for PHP Debug Connections` or simply click the `Bug Icon` in the Main Window of the Project to let PhpStorm listen.

 ### Enable Debug in your Browser